montao/forbasile/README.md

 The plugin system requires Go version 1.10.
 At this time, it is only supports plugin on Linux.
 Attempt to compile plugins on OSX, for instance, will result in  `-buildmode=plugin not supported on darwin/amd64` error.

+the body (that is, some Go code) of that sum function should be a program argument.
+Maybe

+    go run forbasile.go SUM 'return x+y' 3 5

+and of course

+    go run forbasile.go SUMSQUARE 'return x*x + y*y' 3 4

+is expected to print 25
+and the body could even be some more complex Go statement.

 ## A Pluggable System
 The demo in this repository implements a simple sum.
 The plugin package (directory `./sum`) implements code that prints a sum.
 File `./sum.go` uses the new Go `plugin` package to load the pluggable modules and displays the proper message using passed command-line parameters.